Islamophobia in China

-Islamophobia in the People's Republic of China refers to the set of discourses, behaviors and structures which express feelings of anxiety, fear, hostility and rejection towards Islam and/or Muslims in China.

 Negative views and attitudes towards Muslims in China are widespread, and some Muslim communities in China face legal restrictions on their ability to practice.
 Muslim prisoners in detention centers and internment camps have faced practices such as being force-fed pork.
 Prohibitions on fasting during Ramadan for Uyghurs in Xinjiang are couched in terms of protecting residents' free will.

 In the 21st century, coverage of Muslims in Chinese media has generally been negative, and Islamophobic content is widespread on Chinese social media.
 Anti-Muslim attitudes in China have been tied to both narratives regarding historical conflicts between China and Muslim polities as well as contemporary rhetoric related to terrorism in China and abroad.

 History

 Recent scholars contend that historical conflicts between the Han Chinese and Muslims like the Dungan Revolt against the Qing dynasty have been used by some Han Chinese to legitimize and fuel anti-Muslim beliefs and bias in contemporary China.
 Following the establishment of the People's Republic of China in 1949, ten ethnic groups that were traditionally Muslim eventually were designated as part of the state's recognized ethnicities.
 According to Emily Feng, state-sanctioned ethnic distinctions for traditionally Muslim groups created a "buffer against proselytization and the further spread of Islam in China."
-Scholars and researchers have also argued that Western Islamophobia and the "War on Terror" have contributed to the mainstreaming of anti-Muslim sentiments and practices in China.
+Scholars and researchers have also argued that Western Islamophobia and the "war on terror" have contributed to the mainstreaming of anti-Muslim sentiments and practices in China.

-Middle Easterners in China interviewed by the Middle East Institute in 2018 generally did not report discrimination.
-However, a Yemeni student said that he received unfavorable reactions from some Chinese when he stated he was a Muslim.
+In 1975, Hui Muslims protested against being "compelled…to eat pork" and incidents of "pork bones…thrown into wells" to "irretrievably pollute the drinking water," which preceded the Shadian incident.
 It has been reported that Muslims were being forced to eat pork in detention centers and in the Xinjiang internment camps.
 Since Xi Jinping became General Secretary of the Chinese Communist Party, campaigns against Islam have extended to the Hui people and Utsul community in Hainan.
+In 2017, the Chinese government officially prohibited Muslims in Xinjiang from naming their babies "Muhammad" among other Islamic names.
 In 2023, NPR reported on ways that the Chinese government is actively preventing Chinese Muslim from going on the Hajj such as confiscation of passports.
 In Uyghur communities, Islamic education for children has been prohibited and teaching the Quran to children has resulted in criminal prosecution.
 In 2023, government efforts to "sinicize" a mosque in Yunnan by destroying its minaret and dome roof led to clashes with worshippers.

 China supports United Nations programs to combat Islamophobia.
 China highlights its contributions to these UN endeavors in its diplomatic discourse opposing the Clash of Civilizations thesis.